iamsuryasonar/markdown_blog_app/public/posts/javascript_interview_prep/javascript_interview_prep.md

 ### Q. Shallow Copy

-->A shallow copy creates a new object or array, but the nested values are still referenced from the original object.
+A shallow copy creates a new object or array, but the nested values are still referenced from the original object.
 In other words, the new copy points to the same memory locations as the original, so modifying the nested values in either the original or the copy will affect both.

 Here's an example of shallow copying an object: